Trail descriptions in and around the San Francisco Bay Area

 Skeggs Point (Suggestion 1)

 The terrain of the entire park is rugged, hilly, and under forest cover (with the exception of a couple of small patches of chaparral).
-I remember learning that the park used to be (perhaps unofficially?) a motocross park before becoming what it is today, though I can't find any sources on this anymore.
-Even before that, it was a logging area.
+The park used to be utilized as a motocross playground for some time before the 1990s.
+(This thread on MTBR is possibly the single best resource on the Internet regarding the history of this land.)
+Even before (and during) that, it was a logging area.
 You'll notice this in the names of numerous trails here.
-Many fire road trails in the park are old logging roads.
+Many fire roads in the park are old logging roads.
 For the same reason, all of the redwood trees you see in the park are second-growth trees (with at least one notable old-growth exception, marked on the park map).

 One issue with Skeggs Point is that it's accessible to the public only via Skyline Boulevard.
 The park boundary along Skyline is the highest part of the park and the rest of it extends mostly downhill toward the ocean.
 For this reason, almost all rides at Skeggs are of the "have your fun first while descending, then pay the price while climbing" kind.
 Not my favorite...
 But the quality of the trails in the park more than makes up for it, believe me.